imbo/imbo/README.markdown

         'getImagePostExec' => 101,
     );

 This plugin will run after the `PHPIMS\Operation\GetImage::exec()` has finished executing.
 It will run with an index of 101 meaning that 100 plugins can be executed prior to this one for this specific hook.
-Internal plugins starts with an index of 100, and custom plugins given the index of 1 is the first to be executed.
+Internal plugins starts with an index of 100.
 The name of the operation specified in the array is the last part of the operation class name along with "PostExec" or "PreExec".
 Here are the different names for all operations:

 * `PHPIMS\Operation\AddImage` "addImagePreExec" and "addImagePostExec"
 * `PHPIMS\Operation\DeleteImage` "deleteImagePreExec" and "deleteImagePostExec"
 * `PHPIMS\Operation\DeleteImageMetadata` "deleteImageMetadataPreExec" and "deleteImageMetadataPostExec"
 * `PHPIMS\Operation\EditImageMetadata` "editImageMetadataPreExec" and "editImageMetadataPostExec"
 * `PHPIMS\Operation\GetImage` "getImagePreExec" and "getImagePostExec"
+* `PHPIMS\Operation\GetImages` "getImagesPreExec" and "getImagesPostExec"
 * `PHPIMS\Operation\GetImageMetadata` "getImageMetadataPreExec" and "getImageMetadataPostExec"

-If you want a plugin to run before the `PHPIMS\Operation\GetImage` operation, and after `PHPIMS\Operation\DeleteImage` and `PHPIMS\Operation\DeleteImageMetadata` the `$events` array can look like:

-    static public $events = array(
-        'getImagePreExec' => 1,
-        'deleteImagePostExec' => 20,
-        'deleteImageMetadataPostExec' => 20,
-    );

-Whenever the `PHPIMS\Operation\GetImage` operation is triggered this plugin will be executed before any other plugin *before* the operation executes and it will run with index 20 *after* `PHPIMS\Operation\DeleteImage` is finished, and with an index of 20 *after* `PHPIMS\Operation\DeleteImageMetadata` is finished.
+* `PHPIMS\Operation\HeadImage` "headImagePreExec" and "headImagePostExec"

 It's important to notice that one request to PHPIMS triggers one operation.
 A single request can not trigger several operations.

 ### Storage drivers
 PHPIMS supports plugable storage drivers.
 All storage drivers must implement the `PHPIMS\Storage\DriverInterface` interface.